mosip/documentation/docs/admin-services-developers-guide.md

 2. Clone [admin-services repository](https://github.com/mosip/admin-services).

-3. Any changes in the properties for masterdata and admin services should be done in application-local1.properties file.
+3. Any changes in the properties for Masterdata and Admin services should be done in `application-local1.properties` file.

-4. By default the admin-services is connected to dev environment.
+4. By default the Admin-services is connected to dev environment.

-5. To run the specific service from IDE, `Open IDE -> Specific service -> src/main/java/io.mosip.specific service -> Right click on the file and select run as Java Application`. for example, to rum admin service, `open IDE -> admin-service -> src/main/java/io.mosip.admin -> Right click on AdminBootApplication.java and select run as Java Application`.
+5. To run the specific service from IDE, `Open IDE -> Specific service -> src/main/java/io.mosip.specific service -> Right click on the file and select run as Java Application`.

+For example, to run the Admin service, `open IDE -> admin-service -> src/main/java/io.mosip.admin -> Right click on AdminBootApplication.java and select run as Java Application`.

-6. To run the specific service from Command Prompt, Open Project folder -> open command prompt from same folder -> Execute `java -jar target/specific-service-1.2.0.jar`. for example, to rum admin service, Open Project folder -> open command prompt from same folder -> Execute `java -jar target/admin-service-1.2.0-SNAPSHOT.jar`.
+6. To run the specific service from Command Prompt, Open Project folder -> open command prompt from same folder -> Execute `java -jar target/specific-service-1.2.0.jar`.

+For example, to run the admin service, Open Project folder -> open command prompt from same folder -> Execute `java -jar target/admin-service-1.2.0-SNAPSHOT.jar`.

 The service should now be up and running.